Gordon Todd Skinner: Green's torture

 Green would be tortured for six days, and the timeline of events was constructed later via witness testimony.
 Green said all he remembered was "paranoia and fear".
 At the DoubleTree, Green, Cole, and Skinner were staying at Room 1411, and William Hauck stayed in his own room.
 Cole and Green had sex, which Skinner was fine with.
 On July 3, Green performed a religious rite before taking drugs.
 Sometime from the 3rd to the night of the 4th, he was duct taped around his head, and with his hands behind his back.
 Late at night on the 4th, a woman Kristi Roberts, who got marijuana from Green, entered the room.
 Skinner and Cole told her that Green had too much acid the previous night, and they tied him up because he was out of control.
 Roberts then found a knife and cut Green free.
 Roberts said Green was more high than anybody she had ever seen.
 Cole then made a bath for him.
 Skinner took him out and placed him on the bed.

 Later, Green was passed out.
-Cole said that Skinner and Hauck phoned a federal agency (maybe the FBI or CIA), and they gave their "agent numbers" during the calls.
+Cole said that Skinner and Hauck phoned a federal agency (maybe the FBI or CIA) as informants, and they gave their "agent numbers" during the calls.
 She heard Hauck expressing a wish to kill Green, but he was never able to "get authorization", and Skinner disallowed it.
 For some reason, Cole started believing agents were watching the hotel.
 Eventually, Cole saw Skinner pour a green substance, potentially salvinorin C, into Green's mouth.
 The substance got on Cole's arm, which made it go numb.
 Around this time, Hauck claims Skinner admitted to wrapping a phone cord around Green's genitals, and pulled the cord until the penis' cartilage snapped.
 Roberts got them to untie Green and carry him to the bath.
 Hauck and Skinner shaved his body hair, and Skinner injected him with vitamins and dextrose.
 Days later, Skinner examined Green's genitals, and theorized Green had gangrene; the group then washed Green in a bath of Epsom salts, bleach, and chlorine.
-After the 4th, according to Green, he woke up to Skinner punching in the groin, saying, "You should've never touched my fiancée."
+After the 4th, according to Green, he woke up to Skinner punching him in the groin, saying, "You should've never touched my fiancée."
 Later that day, Green apologized to him for sleeping with Cole.
-Roberts fell asleep consoling Cole, and when she awoke, Green was gone; Cole and Skinner to her lied that Green had left on his own.
-What actually happened was that Green had been relocated to Hauck's room at some point.
+Roberts fell asleep consoling Cole, and when she awoke, Green was gone.
+Cole and Skinner had lied claiming that Green had left on his own, but in all actuality, Green had been relocated to Hauck's room at some point.
 Cole, Skinner, and Roberts, then moved to a hotel a few blocks away.